A place to discover, renew and rejoice

 * * *

 They tell me, “You must have brought the California weather with you” because it’s been lovely, sunny, legitimately hot since arriving at my cousin’s family home.
 I’m afraid I can’t claim the Bearer-of-Good-Weather title as it was bitter cold most days I was in London; it hailed twice in one day prompting me to buy warmer clothes.
-But it’s Spring, I kept saying.
-Still, I’ll take the compliment as the expression is one of many Britishisms I’ll take with me.
+But it’s late Spring, I kept saying.
+Still, I’ll take the compliment as the expression is one of many Britishisms I’ll tuck in my coat pocket.

 Luv, luv, luv.
 Everyone’s a luv.
-Or a darling.
+Or a darling or a mate.
 And the way the Brits genuinely look in your eyes.
 And how they say “sorry”— a lot.

 “Have a lovely day, luv.”